DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/form types/n/navmesh.md

 Object navmeshes are stored as children of the default "navmesh gen cell" (form ID `025`), and have a special record flag (`1 << 31`) as well.
 These navmeshes list their target object via `NAVM/ONAM`.

 You can create an object navmesh by right-clicking a base form in the Creation Kit and selecting "Navmesh Object."
 This will load the navmesh gen cell in the Render Window, and spawn a ref with that base form in the cell; but the Render Window will hide everything except that ref and any navmesh you draw for it.

+## Notes

+* Load doors, the navmesh, and the navmesh info map must all be linked.
+  * Load doors identify their navmesh and triangle via `REFR/XNDP`.
+  * The navmesh identifies load doors and matches them to local triangles via door links (`PathingDoor` instances) in `NAVM/NVNM`.
+  * The navmesh info map identifies load doors via door links (`PathingDoor` instances) in `NAVI/NVMI` (`NavMeshInfo` instances; each navmesh should have one).

+### Areas for future research

+* Object navmeshes are stored in the hardcoded navmesh gen cell.
+However, in Skyrim.esm, the navmesh gen cell also contains numerous refs.
+These refs have non-hardcoded base forms (`REFR/NAME`), but unusually, they also have primitive data (`REFR/XPRM`).
+A small number of them have editor IDs resembling `NavCutterDUPLICATE000`.

+  The navmesh editor normally lets you place `NAVCUT` primitives.
+I suspect that it's possible to do this when creating Object Navmeshes as well; certainly it'd be useful for things like fences.
+I think that when an Object Navmesh includes `NAVCUT` primitives, these primitives are stored as refs in the navmesh gen cell, with the refs' base forms identifying the base forms that were being navmeshed &mdash; the base forms whose Object Navmeshes should be paired with the primitives.
+However, I haven't tested this or looked into it especially rigorously; since DovahKit's alpha will not be shipping with navmesh editing, investigating this isn't a development priority as of this writing.